norihiro/obs-face-tracker/doc/properties-ptz.md

 Since the gain of the PTZ camera depends on the manufactures and models, you need to adjust Kp for your camera.

+The properties will be saved to and recalled from presets.

 ### Ki (X, Y, Z)
 This is an integral constant.
 The dimension is inverse time and the unit is s<sup>-1</sup>.
 Larger value results in more tracking of slow movement.

+The properties will be saved to and recalled from presets. (version 0.7.3 and later)

 ### Td (X, Y, Z)
 This is a derivative constant.
 The dimension is time and the unit is s.
 0 will result in no derivative term.
 Larger value will make tracking faster when the subject starts to move.

+The properties will be saved to and recalled from presets.

 ### LPF for Td (X, Y, Z)
 This is an inverse of the cut-off frequency for the low-pass filter (LPF), which affects the derivative term of the PID control element.
 The dimension is time and the unit is s.
 The LPF will reduce noise of face detection and small movement of the subject.
 This property is shared for X and Y axises.

+The properties will be saved to and recalled from presets.

 ### Dead band nonlinear band (X, Y, Z)
 These parameters make dead bands and nonlinear bands for the error signal that goes to PID control element.